Newspaper Fires Two AI Reporters After Bizarre Behavior

 At the time, the newspaper made a big fuss about becoming the first paper in the country to adopt AI-powered news anchors.

-James and Kai were the product of an Israeli AI company called Caledo, and quickly made waves for their bizarre and unnervingly monotonous line deliveries (as Scrimegour points out, for instance, James used the exact same matter-of-fact tone for a story about a vigil for a labor massacre and a fall pumpkin giveaway.)
+James and Kai were the product of an Israeli AI company called Caledo.
+They quickly drew attention for their stiff, unnervingly monotonous deliveries.
+As Scrimegour observed, James used the exact same matter-of-fact tone whether covering a vigil for a labor massacre or a fall pumpkin giveaway.

-"This is so creepy, extremely uncanny valley," one user wrote, commenting on a story about suicide prevention.
+“This is so creepy, extremely uncanny valley,” one user wrote beneath a segment on suicide prevention.
+Another commented: “This ain’t that.
+Keep journalism local.”

 Tough Job Market

-Meanwhile, the bots' creator Caledo declared the experiment a success in a statement to Wired, and vowed to expand the tech to other newspapers across the United States.
+Meanwhile, Caledo declared the experiment a success in a statement to Wired and announced plans to offer the technology to other U.S. newspapers.

-"I wish James and Kai the best of luck in their future endeavors — it’s a tough job market out there," he wrote.
+“I wish James and Kai the best of luck in their future endeavors — it’s a tough job market out there,” Scrimegour concluded.

 Thank you!